Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 3. Connect the IFW956810 Single-band Wi-Fi 4 Cloud Connectivity Manager evaluation kit to the PC using either the Type-C connector or Type-A male to Type-C female cable and determine the serial port.
 To find the serial port of the device, please refer to section (ABCDEFGHI INSERT LINK HERE)

-3. Complete the details in the config.txt file to have the correct serial port, as well as Wi-Fi SSID and password.
+4. Complete the details in the config.txt file to have the correct serial port, as well as Wi-Fi SSID and password.

-4. Execute the executable in the quick connect package.

-..
-Note:: Run the Start_Quick_Connect.exe in the case of Windows OS.
+5. Execute the executable in the quick connect package: run the Start_Quick_Connect.exe in the case of Windows OS, or in Linux and Mac, go inside the extracted folder.

-..
-Note:: In linux and mac, go inside the extracted folder, open the terminal and enter the following commands
+6. Open the terminal and enter the following commands

 ::